GunnarKarlsson/OpenGLPlayground/README.md

 # OpenGLPlayground

 Base project for experimenting with OpenGL in Qt.
 Contains some basic things to get started:
-+ basic light shader with flat shading
++ light shader with flat shading
 + textured cube
 + light source represented by small cube
 + obj file model loading.